Knowing the right people can sometimes be more important than having the information on hand.

 “You're with the unaffiliated mechanics in town?”

 Ragon said nothing for a moment and then grinned broadly.
 “Dorsen and Sons, only unchained mechanic in thirty leagues.
-I’m neither Dorset or one of his four daughters.”
+I'm neither Dorsen or one of his four daughters.”

 “Are you one of his sons?”
 Linsan asked.

 Ragon grinned and winked.
-“No son.
+“Dor doesn't have sons.
 He had two but they both turned out to be girls.
 I blame him drinking on the job for not seeing it earlier.”
 Then he shrugged.
 “Not really.
-Everyone knew he had four daughters before he put up that sign, but he’s a penny-pinching bastard and left it up.
+Everyone knew he had four daughters before he put up that sign, but he's a penny-pinching bastard and left it up.
 All five of them of them work the garage.
-I’m just their errand boy and do the little jobs around the shop.”
+I'm just their errand boy and do the little jobs around the shop.”